clvv/fasd/README.md

     $ mv index.html d,www<Tab>
     $ mv index.html /var/www/

-If you use zsh, word completion is enabled by default.
-There are also three zle
-widgets: `fasd-complete`, `fasd-complete-f`, `fasd-complete-d`.
+There are also three zle widgets: `fasd-complete`, `fasd-complete-f`, `fasd-complete-d`.
 You can bind them to keybindings you like:

 ```sh
 bindkey '^X^A' fasd-complete    # C-x C-a to do fasd-complete (fils and directories)
 bindkey '^X^F' fasd-complete-f  # C-x C-f to do fasd-complete-f (only files)
 bindkey '^X^D' fasd-complete-d  # C-x C-d to do fasd-complete-d (only directories)
 ```

-If you use bash, you can turn on this *experimental feature* by executing `eval "$(fasd --init bash-wcomp bash-wcomp-install)"` after sourcing `fasd` *and* after any bash completion setup.
-This will alter your existing completion setup, so you might get a *broken* completion system.

 # Backends